-Atos is a global leader in digital transformation with over 110,000 employees in 73 countries and annual revenue of over € 11 billion.
-European number one in Cloud, Cybersecurity and High-Performance Computing, the Group provides end-to-end Orchestrated Hybrid Cloud, Big Data, Business Applications and Digital Workplace solutions.
-The group is the Worldwide Information Technology Partner for the Olympic & Paralympic Games and operates under the brands Atos, Atos | Syntel, and Unify.
+Atos is a global leader in digital transformation with 105,000 employees and annual revenue of over € 11 billion.

+European number one in cybersecurity, cloud and high performance computing, the Group provides tailored end-to-end solutions for all industries in 71 countries.
+A pioneer in decarbonization services and products, Atos is committed to a secure and decarbonized digital for its clients.
+Atos operates under the brands Atos and Atos|Syntel.
 Atos is a SE (Societas Europaea), listed on the CAC40 Paris stock index.

-The purpose of Atos is to help design the future of the information technology space.
-Its expertise and services support the development of knowledge, education as well as multicultural and pluralistic approaches to research that contribute to scientific and technological excellence.
-Across the world, the group enables its customers, employees and collaborators, and members of societies at large to live, work and develop sustainably and confidently in the information technology space.
+The purpose of Atos is to help design the future of the information space.
+Its expertise and services support the development of knowledge, education and research in a multicultural approach and contribute to the development of scientific and technological excellence.
+Across the world, the Group enables its customers and employees, and members of societies at large to live, work and develop sustainably, in a safe and secure information space.

-Find out more about us atos.net atos.net/career
+Find out more about us atos.net atos.net/careers